qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 For best experience, it is recommended to enable |checkbox| :guilabel:`Respect screen DPI`, especially when using multiple or different monitors and preparing visually high-quality maps.
-Disabling |checkbox| :guilabel:`Respect screen DPI` will generate output consistent with prior QGIS versions, and may be more suitable for mapping intended for on-screen use only, especially where styles (especially font sizes) are shared between application.
+Disabling |checkbox| :guilabel:`Respect screen DPI` will generate output that may be more suitable for mapping intended for on-screen use only, especially where styles (especially font sizes) are shared between application.

 Note that rendering in layouts is not affected by this setting; it always respects the